-Los Angeles Dog Bite Lawyers
+Los Angeles Dog Bite Resources

-The Law Relating to California Dog Bites
+The Law Relating to Los Angeles, California Dog Bites

 Under California California’s Civil Code Section 3342: “The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner’s knowledge of such viciousness.”

-Seeking Dog Bite Damages
+Seeking Dog Bite Damages in California

-Dog bite victims often incur significant medical expenses.
-In many cases, the cost of reconstructive surgery may not be covered because health insurance companies consider it to be “cosmetic” as opposed to a life saving procedure.
-Dog bite victims can claim damages including:
+Dog bite victims incur major medical expenses.
+In many instances, the fees associated with reconstructive surgery may not be covered because insurance companies consider it to be “cosmetic” as opposed to a life saving procedure.

 - Medical expenses